CleverCloud/documentation/content/doc/quickstart/_index.md

 ---
 weight: 1
 title: Quickstart
-shortdesc: quickstart guide on Clever Cloud
+description: Follow this guide to get ready to deploy quickly as you learn the basics of Clever Cloud.
 tags:
 - getting-started
 keywords:
 - quickstart
 aliases:
 - /doc/getting-started/quickstart
 - /doc/deploy
 type: "docs"
-comments: false

 ---
+{{< hextra/hero-subtitle >}}
   Clever Cloud provides an automated hosting platform for developpers.
 Deploy your app easily and launch dependencies without having to worry about the infrastructure set up.
 Follow this guide to get ready to deploy quickly as you learn the basics of Clever Cloud.
+{{< /hextra/hero-subtitle >}}

 ## Create a Clever Cloud Account